zeisler/active_mocker/README.md

 ## Setup

-### Configure the Mock Generator
-  config/initializers/active_mocker.rb
+### Overwrite defaults configuration

     ActiveMocker::Generate.configure do |config|
-      # Required Options
       config.schema_file = File.join(Rails.root, 'db/schema.rb')
       config.model_dir   = File.join(Rails.root, 'app/models')
       config.mock_dir    = File.join(Rails.root, 'spec/mocks')
-      # Logging
       config.logger      = Rails.logger
     end

-### Create a Rake Task to Auto Regenerate Mocks
+### Generate Mocks

-Here is an example of a rake task to regenerate mocks after every schema modifiation.
+Running this rake task builds/rebuilds the mocks.
+It will be ran automatically after every schema modification.
 If the model changes this rake task needs to be called manually.
 You could add a file watcher for when your models change and have it run the rake task.

-  lib/tasks/active_mocker.rake

-    task rebuild_mocks: :environment do
-      puts 'rebuilding mocks'
-      ActiveMocker.create_mocks
-    end

-    ['db:schema:load', 'db:migrate', 'db:reset'].each do |task|
-      Rake::Task[task].enhance do
-        Rake::Task['rebuild_mocks'].invoke
-      end
-    end
+    rake active_mocker::build

 ## Usage